-Debates in contemporary theoretical philosophy
+Debates in theoretical philosophy

 Basic Information